very-good-science/data-hazards/site/contribute/style-guide.md

 ## Data Hazards format

-Capitalisation of the *D*ata *H*azards *l*abels should be as you see in this sentence (i.e. capital D, captial H, lower-case l for labels).
+Capitalisation of the *D*ata *H*azards *l*abels should be as you see in this sentence (i.e. capital D, capital H, lower-case l for labels).
 They may also be called 'the *H*azards' for short, but we prefer the full term to avoid confusion.

 All new Data Hazard labels should use the following structure: